-If the conduct of a field test (concepts, requirements or compliance elements) or data collection and analysis renders Registered Entities incapable of complying with the current requirements of an approved standard that is undergoing revision, the drafting team shall request a temporary waiver from compliance to those requirements for entities participating in the field test.
+If the conduct of a field test (concepts, requirements or compliance elements) or data collection and analysis could renders Registered Entities incapable of complying with the current requirements of an approved standard that is undergoing revision, the drafting team shall request a temporary waiver from compliance to those requirements for entities participating in the field test.
 Upon request, the Standards Committee shall seek approval for the waiver from the Compliance Monitoring and Enforcement Program prior to the approval of the field test or data collection and analysis.

 Once a plan for a field test or a plan for data collection and analysis is approved, the standards staff shall, under the direction of the Standards Committee, coordinate the implementation of the field test or data collection and analysis and shall provide official notice to the participants in the field test or data collection of any applicable temporary waiver to compliance with specific noted requirements.
 The drafting team conducting the field test shall provide periodic updates on the progress of the field tests or data collection and analysis to the Standards Committee.
+The Standards Committee has the right to curtail a field test or data collection and analysis that is not implemented in accordance with the approved plan.